 What is the course about?

-Develop your knowledge and understanding of English grammar so that you can analyse the language more effectively.
-By developing this foundational knowledge you will then be able to use English more effectively when speaking, listening, reading or writing.
-It will enable you to break down sentences into their constituent parts, explain the role and effect of these parts and how they relate to each other.
-By the end of the course you will be able to examine a sentence, say how it is put together and name its different grammatical features and their functions: essential foundational knowledge if you wish to write better essays or more effective work emails, speak well in presentations or even learn a new language.
+On this course you will develop your knowledge and understanding of English grammar so that you can analyse the language more effectively.
+This foundational knowledge will help your English speaking, listening, reading or writing.
+You will learn how to break down sentences into their constituent parts, explain the role and effect of these parts and how they relate to each other.
+By the end of the course you will be able to examine a sentence, say how it is put together and name its different grammatical features and their functions: essential knowledge if you wish to write better essays or more effective work emails, speak well in presentations or even learn a new language.
 In addition, learning about the structure of language in itself is fascinating.

 We will contact you with joining instructions before your course starts.

 • identifying and analysing the functions and effects of different word classes: nouns, determiners, adjectives, pronouns, verbs, adverbs, prepositions and conjunctions

 • identifying and analysing the structure of a clause – independent and dependent: subject, predicator, complement, adjunct